Natural history of Africa: Fauna

 The fauna again shows the effect of the characteristics of the vegetation.
 The open savannas are the home of large ungulates, especially antelopes, the giraffe (peculiar to Africa), zebra, buffalo, wild donkey and four species of rhinoceros; and of carnivores, such as the lion, leopard, hyena, etc. The okapi (a genus restricted to Africa) is found only in the dense forests of the Congo basin.
 Bears are confined to the Atlas region, wolves and foxes to North Africa.
 The elephant (though its range has become restricted through the attacks of hunters) is found both in the savannas and forest regions, the latter being otherwise poor in large game, though the special habitat of the chimpanzee and gorilla.
 Baboons and mandrills, with few exceptions, are peculiar to Africa.
 The single-humped camel, as a domestic animal, is especially characteristic of the northern deserts and steppes.

 The rivers in the tropical zone abound with hippopotami and crocodiles, the former entirely confined to Africa.
 The vast herds of game, formerly so characteristic of many parts of Africa, have much diminished with the increase of intercourse with the interior.
 Game reserves have, however, been established in South Africa, Central Africa, East Africa, Somaliland, etc., while measures for the protection of wild animals were laid down in an international convention signed in May 1900.

 The ornithology of northern Africa presents a close resemblance to that of southern Europe, scarcely a species being found which does not also occur in the other countries bordering the Mediterranean.
-Among the birds most characteristic of Africa are the ostrich and the secretary-bird.
+Among the birds most characteristic of Africa are the ostrich and the secretarybird.
 The ostrich is widely dispersed, but is found chiefly in the desert and steppe regions.
-The secretary-bird is common in the south.
+The secretarybird is common in the south.
 The weaver birds and their allies, including the long-tailed whydahs, are abundant, as are, among game-birds, the francolin and guineafowl.
 Many of the smaller birds, such as the sunbirds, bee-eaters, the parrots and kingfishers, as well as the larger plantain-eaters, are noted for the brilliance of their feathers.

-Of reptiles the lizard and chameleon are common, and there are a number of venomous snakes, though these are not so numerous as in other tropical countries.
+Of reptiles, the lizard and chameleon are common, and there are a number of venomous snakes, though these are not so numerous as in other tropical countries.

 The scorpion is abundant.
-Of insects Africa has many thousand different kinds; of these the locust is the proverbial scourge of the continent, and the ravages of the termites are almost incredible.
+Of insects, Africa has many thousand different kinds; of these the locust is the proverbial scourge of the continent, and the ravages of the termites are almost incredible.
 The spread of malaria by means of mosquitoes is common.
 The tsetse fly, whose bite is fatal to all domestic animals, is common in many districts of South and East Africa.
 It is found nowhere outside Africa.